2003-2006 Jeep Wrangler

-Factory sub removed from console (Crutchfield Research Photo)
+Here's the factory sub, removed from the console (Crutchfield Research Photo)

 Tools needed: Phillips screwdriver, panel tool, 10mm socket wrench (with ratchet and extension), T20 and T30 Torx drivers, needle nose pliers

-Here are some other ideas for improving your Jeep's sound and security:
+Here are some other ideas for improving your Jeep's sound, security, and appearance: